Use the incident timeline

 - Resolvers: Display resolvers as they were added to the incident and their responses when they received notification of the incident.

 - Updates: Display all changes to the summary, description, incident commander, status, and severity of the incident.

 You can narrow timeline information even further using the search bar.
 Type the name of a user or group, or the keyword of a note to filter the timeline down more precisely.
 (Clear the search bar to reset the timeline contents.)

 Notes are any comments relevant to an incident that were added by users.
 They include response comments submitted by resolvers when they acknowledge a notification, rationale behind a change to the incident's status, severity, or incident commander, and any additional information you want to add to describe the progression of an incident.

 Any user involved in an incident, including the incident commander, initiator, and resolvers, can add notes to the timeline.
 For example, while your team is working on an issue, you can add notes about what steps they are taking to detect its cause and resolve it.
-These notes are then included in the incident export, and can be easily accessed when building out a postmortem report.
+These notes are then included in the incident export, and can be easily accessed when building out a Post-Incident Report.

 You can add notes directly to an incident with the Add Note button.
 A text box opens where you can write a note up to 1000 characters.
 When you're finished the note, click Add to add it to the timeline.